 It’s time to begin your discussion.
 Below are a few questions to get the conversation started but this N2N conversation should focus on the areas of the budget that matter most to you and those in your group.
 Make sure to appoint a discussion leader and a note taker, and take a few pictures of your discussion to share with the MCPS community.

 Conversation starter questions:

-- Given limited funding, where should MCPS most focus its resources?
+- With limited funding, where should MCPS invest additional resources?

 Share your thoughts

 Please email your notes and any pictures you want to share to firstname.lastname@example.org.You do not have to provide the names of everyone in your group, but the name and contact information for the host would be helpful.
 Please do not mention the names of specific children in your notes.

 All notes will be shared with the Board of Education and the Superintendent as they prepare their budget recommendation for next school year.
 Pictures may be posted on the Neighbor to Neighbor website and other MCPS resources.

 HAVE A QUESTION?